ProjectOpenSea/seaport-gossip/README.md

 #### `node.stats(): Promise<NodeStats>`

-### Docs

-For more thorough documentation see the [API docs][api-docs].

 ## GraphQL

 The GraphQL server default starts at http://localhost:4000/graphql

-You can query for orders, and soon add new orders and subscribe to events.
+You can query for orders, _(and soon)_ add new orders and subscribe to events.

 #### Querying orders